-However, in millisecond pulsars, the normal period pulsar phenomenology cannot be applied.
-Radio pulse profile does have any orderly behaviour, and the PPA traverse is significantly more complex and cannot be modelled using the RVM.
-Only recently \cite{rankin_toward_2017} tried to model a few MSP's in terms of the core cone model and suggested that the radio emission might arise from few tens of kilometres above the neutron star surface.
-However, these estimates are highly uncertain, since in none of the cases the RVM can be fitted to the PPA traverse.
-Thus for MSPs observationally, the location of the radio emission region is not constrained.
-In this study, we acknowledge this drawback and assume that the emission arises from regions anchored on open dipolar magnetic field lines of about 10\% of light cylinder radius~$\rlight$.
+However, in MSPs, the normal period pulsar phenomenology cannot be applied.
+A radio pulse profile does not have any orderly behaviour, and the PPA traverse is significantly more complex and cannot be modelled using the RVM.
+Only recently, \cite{rankin_toward_2017} tried to model a few MSPs in terms of the core cone model and suggested that the radio emission might arise from a few tens of kilometres above the neutron star surface.
+However, these estimates are highly uncertain, because in none of the cases can the RVM be fitted to the PPA traverse.
+Therefore, in observations of MSPs, the location of the radio emission region is not constrained.
+In this study, we acknowledge this drawback and assume that the emission arises from regions anchored on open dipolar magnetic field lines of about 10\% of light-cylinder radius~$\rlight$.

-\section{Gamma-ray Observations}
+\section{Gamma-ray observations}

-The LAT instrument onboard the \textit{Fermi Sattelite}, launched in June~2008, detects gamma-rays with energies between 20~MeV and $\sim300$~GeV.
-The full three-years data used to compile the 2PC in \cite{abdo_second_2013} has been collected via the observations from 2008 August~4 to 2011 August~4.
-The gamma-ray pulsar search by using the known rotation ephemerides of radio or X-ray pulsars has led to the discovery of 61 gamma-ray pulsars in the 2PC.
+The Large Area Telescope (LAT) instrument onboard the Fermi Satellite, launched in June~2008, detects gamma-rays with energies between 20~MeV and $\sim300$~GeV.
+The full three years of data used to compile the 2PC in \cite{abdo_second_2013} was collected via the observations from 2008 August~4 to 2011 August~4.
+The gamma-ray pulsar search using the known rotation ephemerides of radio or X-ray pulsars led to the discovery of 61 gamma-ray pulsars in the 2PC.
 Phase alignment of gamma-ray pulses with radio pulses provides vital information about the geometry of the different emission regions.
 Another method used in the 2PC for discovering gamma-ray pulsars is the blind periodicity search which can provide ephemeris of pulsars relying only on the LAT gamma-ray data.
 In the catalogue, 36 new gamma-ray pulsars were discovered with this method.
-Besides, radio searches of several hundred LAT sources by the Fermi Pulsar Search Consortium provided 47 new pulsar discovery, including 43 MSPs and 4 young or middle-aged pulsars \citep{ray+_2012}.
-One of the most prominent difference of the 2PC from the 1PC is the much higher ratio of MSPs to the normal pulsar population.
+In addition, radio searches of several hundred LAT sources by the Fermi Pulsar Search Consortium provided 47 new pulsar discoveries, including 43 MSPs and 4 young or middle-aged pulsars \citep{ray+_2012}.
+One of the most prominent differences of the 2PC from the 1PC is the much higher ratio of MSPs to the normal pulsar population.